XRTK/unity-action/README.md

 Part of the [Mixed Reality Toolkit (XRTK)](https://github.com/XRTK) open source project.

-> This action does not have any dependency on the use of XRTK in your Unity project.
+> This action does not have any dependency on the use of XRTK in your Unity project, unless you'd like to use the command line build `-executeMethod` arg

 ## How to use